Guide to Finances

 God told Adam right back in the beginning to work, he set him the task of working to look after the Garden of Eden:

 ‘The LORD God took the man and put him in the Garden of Eden to work it and take care of it.’
 (Genesis 2.15)

 Ever considered how the serpent got into the Garden of Eden?
 Adam neglected his duty.
 Men have been doing it ever since.
 Come on guys, let’s get back and fulfil our God-given responsibilities.
 Word.

 – Don’t be lazy.
 The Lord hates laziness and lazy people.
 It is not Biblical, it’s not Godly, it brings poverty and most significantly it guarantees the anger of God!
 If you want to do stuff for God and don’t work, the money or time you could have used is wasted and this does not show evidence of a life filled with God’s Spirit.

 Proverbs 10:4 says, ‘Lazy hands make a man poor, but diligent hands bring wealth.’

 – Let’s consider that you want to get something.
 Do you need it?
 Do you really need it?
 You haven’t got it right now and is it affecting your ability to do stuff properly?
 Assess how much you’d use it and how.
 I have spent a load of money on a laptop and software – but I use it all the time for God’s work.
 What do you want or need that thing for?

-- Have a budget.
-This means planning how much you spend so you don't spend more money than you've got.
-For more help on this click here.
+– Have a budget.
+This means planning how much you spend so you don’t spend more money than you’ve got.
+For more go to our Excluded > Life skills page.

 – Save money.
 If you can afford to, have a savings account at a bank or preferably a mini cash ISA (they usually have a higher amount of interest so your money increases in value faster than in a normal bank account).
 Each time you get paid, put some money into this account.
 It’s useful in case you have an emergency or need urgent repairs to a car for example.
 It’s also good practice.